Malice at the Palace: Legal consequences

 In March 2005, Bryant Jackson pleaded no contest to a felony assault charge for throwing the chair.
 In May 2005, he was sentenced to two years' probation and ordered to pay $6,000 in restitution.
 David Wallace was convicted, and sentenced to one year of probation and community service for punching Pacers player Fred Jones from behind.

 All five players who were charged pleaded no contest to the charges.
 In September 2005, Artest, Jackson, and O'Neal were all sentenced to one year on probation, 60 hours of community service, a $250 fine, and anger management counseling.
 A week later, Harrison received the same sentence.
 In October 2005, Johnson, the last player to be charged, received a similar sentence.
 He was ordered to serve 100 hours of community service.

 In March 2006, a jury found Green guilty on one count of assault and battery for punching Artest in the stands.
 They acquitted him of an assault charge for throwing the cup.
 In May 2006, Green was sentenced to 30 days in jail and two years' probation.
-In November 2006, the Pistons issued a letter to Green informing him that he was banned for life from attending any Pistons home games under orders from the NBA.
+In November 2006, the Pistons issued a letter to Green informing him that he was banned for life from attending any Pistons home games under orders from the NBA, and he would be subject to trespassing charges if he was found attending.
 In a revision from his initial punishment two years prior, the ban no longer extended to other events at the Palace.

+Multiple civil suits were filed against both the Indiana Pacers and its players by fans involved in the brawl; some were dismissed or lost at trial and others resulted in confidential out-of-court settlements.